 - Inpatient visiting hours may vary across facilities, ask a staff member or check on line using the links on page 26.
 Family and friends are encouraged to consider the inpatients need for rest and recovery, and keep visits to a reasonable time frame. - When visiting an inpatient, relatives and friends are not allowed in the bedspace areas. - Vending machines are available.
-Locations vary across the sites, The wards do not provide change. - A pay phone in the communal area on the ward is provided for inpatients to make calls.
+Locations vary across the sites, but they are usually located adjacent to entrance and waiting areas.
+Coins are needed to use the vending machines.
+The wards do not provide change. - All Metro North Health and Hospital Service public buildings and grounds are no smoking. - A pay phone in the communal area on the ward is provided for inpatients to make calls.
 Each ward also has a designated phone for inpatients to receive calls.
 Ask a staff member for this number.
-Not all facilities allow inpatients to have mobile phones during their hospital stay, please ask a staff member it mobile phones are permitted in the ward. - Volunteers are available to assist with directions and information.
+Mobile phones are not permitted in the ward as they can interfere with electrical equipment in hospital settings. - Volunteers are available to assist with directions and information.